krasimir/react-in-patterns/patterns/higher-order-components/README.md

   };
 ```

 The knowledge for the configuration is hidden into the higher-order component and all `OriginalComponent` knows is that it receives a `prop` called `title`.
-Where it comes from is not important.
-That's a huge advantage because it helps us testing the component in isolation and provide nice mechanism for mocking.
+Where it comes it is not important.
+That's a huge advantage because it helps us testing the component in isolation and provides nice mechanism for mocking.
 Here is how the `title` may be used:

 ```
 var OriginalComponent  = (props) => <p>{ props.title }</p>;